- Undergraduate: University of Valladolid (Valladolid, Spain)

 - Dartmouth College (Hanover, NH)

-- Doctorate: University of Illinois at Urbana-Champaign (Urbana, IL) 2010
+- University of Illinois at Urbana-Champaign (Urbana, IL)

-Diego Hernando, PhD, has been an Assistant Professor in the Departments of Radiology and Medical Physics since 2016.
+Diego Hernando, PhD, is an Assistant Professor, who joined the Departments of Radiology and Medical Physics in 2016.
 He is originally from Valladolid, Spain, where he attended the Universidad de Valladolid, with a specific focus in Telecommunication Engineering.
-He moved to the United States and continued his studies, earning his Master’s degree in Computer Engineering at Dartmouth College in Hanover, NH, and his PhD in Electrical Engineering at the University of Illinois at Urbana-Champaign under the supervision of Prof. Zhi-Pei Liang.
-During this time, Dr. Hernando's research was focused on magnetic resonance imaging of fat and water.
-For this work, Dr. Hernando was awarded in 2009 with the Isidor I. Rabi Award from the International Society for Magnetic Resonance in Medicine (ISMRM) among other awards.
+He moved to the United States and continued his studies, earning his Master’s degree in Computer Engineering at Dartmouth College, Hanover, NH, and his PhD in Electrical Engineering at the University of Illinois at Urbana-Champaign under the supervision of Zhi-Pei Liang.
+During this time, Dr. Hernando spent a considerable amount of time researching magnetic resonance, which was awarded in 2009 with the Isidor I. Rabi Award from the International Society for Magnetic Resonance in Medicine (ISMRM).

 Dr. Hernando is also interested in enhancing UW-based collaborative research between imaging experts and machine learning experts.
-In cooperation with Profs.
-Po-Ling Loh and Varun Jog from the Department of Electrical and Computer Engineering, Alan McMillan from the Department of Radiology, and Kevin Johnson from the Department of Medical Physics, he co-organizes the Machine Learning for Medical Imaging (ML4MI) initiative.
-This initiative offered various activities held in 2018, including monthly seminars by interval and external speakers, a one-day workshop, and a pilot grant program.
+In cooperation with Po-Ling Loh and Varun Jog from the Department of Electrical and Computer Engineering, he co-organizes the Machine Learning for Medical Imaging (ML4MI) initiative.
+This consists of various activities, including monthly seminars by interval and external, technical and clinical speakers, a one-day workshop, and a pilot grant program.